-North Marin Water District's water is pumped from three wells adjacent to Lagunitas Creek.
-Two of these wells are located in Point Reyes Station and one well is located a mile and a half east of Point Reyes Station at the Gallagher Ranch.
+North Marin Water District's water is pumped from four wells adjacent to Lagunitas Creek.
+Two of these wells are located in Point Reyes Station and two wells are located a mile and a half east of Point Reyes Station, at the Gallagher Ranch.
 Testing shows that the quality of the water at each of the wells is excellent.
 Iron and manganese are the principal contaminants found, and although they do not have any negative effects on health, they can affect the color of the water.
 For this reason, we treat and filter the water to completely remove both of these metals.
 Chlorine is added as a disinfectant.

 Due to their proximity to Lagunitas Creek and Tomales Bay, the two wells in Point Reyes Station are prone to salt water intrusion.
 Once the salty water is in the aquifer that feeds the wells it can take many months for salinity to return to normal.
 We typically take steps to minimize the amount of salty water that is drawn into our wells, but the problem has been worsening in the last few years due to sea level rise and a changing bay.
-The Gallagher Well is beyond the reach of the tides and is not affected by saltwater intrusion.
-A new pipeline to this well, completed in 2014, has given North Marin Water District the ability to draw on this alternate source during occurrences of salinity intrusion in order to provide drinking water that is free from the effects of increased salts.
+North Marin Water District's other two wells on the Gallagher Ranch are beyond the reach of the tides and therefore are not affected by saltwater intrusion.
+The Gallagher Well #2 was completed and permitted in October 2022, which, along with Gallagher Well #1, can provide almost 100% of water used by customers served by North Marin Water District's West Marin system.
+This gives the district the ability to draw on this alternate source during occurrences of salinity intrusion in order to provide drinking water that is free from increased salts.